Ted Haggard: Teachings on homosexuality

+Spiritual warfare

+Upon meeting New Apostolic Reformation leader C. Peter Wagner in 1993, Haggard and his New Life Church forged close ties with Wagner, a spiritual warfare proponent.
+The church engaged in spiritual mapping – in which territorial spirits believed to control regions of the globe and prevent Christian conversion are plotted out – and anointing villages in Mali as well as using spiritual mapping in Colorado Springs.
+In a 1998 article, Haggard was referred to as a "mapping leader".
+The same year, he opened the World Prayer Center, dedicated to spiritual warfare primarily focused in the 10/40 window.
+He referred to the center as a "spiritual NORAD".

 Television and movie appearances

 Haggard has appeared on several broadcast network programs, including Dateline NBC and ABC's 20/20.

-In early 2006, evolutionary biologist Richard Dawkins interviewed Haggard as part of a British television documentary entitled The Root of All Evil?.
+In early 2006, evolutionary biologist Richard Dawkins interviewed Haggard as part of a British television documentary entitled The Root of All Evil?
 He also appeared in the documentary Jesus Camp (2006), the History Channel documentary The Antichrist, the documentary Constantine's Sword (2007), and the HBO documentary Friends of God: A Road Trip with Alexandra Pelosi (2007).

-In 2009, Alexandra Pelosi made The Trials of Ted Haggard, a film that documented Haggard's life in exile after the scandal.
-The film was aired on HBO, and it has been shown on HBO more than 40 times.
-Trials has received critical acclaim.

 In 2012, Haggard appeared in the reality television show Celebrity Wife Swap, where he "swapped wives" for one week with Gary Busey.

 Personal life

 Haggard has been married to Gayle Alcorn since 1978.
-The couple have five children: Christy (1981), Marcus (1983, founder and former pastor of Boulder Street Church, Colorado Springs), Jonathan (1987), Alex (1990), and Elliott (1993).
+The couple have five children.

 In an interview published in the February 2011 issue of GQ, Haggard said, "I think that probably, if I were 21 in this society, I would identify myself as a bisexual," adding that "Just like you're a heterosexual but you don't have sex with every woman that you're attracted to, so I can be who I am and exclusively have sex with my wife and be perfectly satisfied."